-The fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the fund.
+The Sub-Fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the Sub-Fund.

-Sector and value based exclusions: The Sub-fund applies upstream of its investment process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.
+Sector and value based exclusions: The Sub-Fund applies upstream of its investment process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.

-Additional exclusion is applied for gambling, thermal coal production and adult entertainment.
+Additional exclusion is applied for gambling and thermal coal production.